M-u-S/TA-EDFS/README.md

 to configure the Splunk user that will be authenticated, the port Splunk will listen on, and the IP that is allowed to connect to the port.

+Uncomment the options in `web.conf`, this had to be done to pass the Splunk Appinspect test.

 **Debug**

 Currently there is no debug option in the app, but the app logs all connections